brian-team/briansimulator.org/README.md

 Articles can also have a preview image that will be used in the article overview, or e.g. in twitter posts.
 This preview image should be quadratic and at least 120x120 pixels in size.
-If you put an image with the same name as the notebook in `files/images` (e.g. `my_notebook.ipynb` --> `my_notebook.jpeg`), it will be automatically used as a preview image.
+If you put an image with the same name as the notebook in `files/images` in the same folder hierarchy, it will be automatically used as a preview image.
+For example, the preview image for file `articles/2020/my_notebook.ipynb` should be named `files/images/articles/2020/my_notebook.png` (or `.jpeg`, etc.)
 Alternatively, you can specify it explicitly using by setting the `previewimage` metadata.